-Key Audit Matter How the scope of our audit responded to the key audit matter Revenue recognition The Group generates sales from the licensing of its proprietary software, which delivers real time market data information tailored to customer requirements, as well as support and maintenance services.
-Under IFRS 15 Revenue from Contracts with Customers, a key consideration for the Group is whether the performance obligation/s within their contracts with customers are met either at a point in time or over time.
-The financial statements include a prior year Our work in this area included: Understanding the core nature of the business and how Arcontech performs its services for its clients; Documenting the systems and key controls in place surrounding significant income streams; Performing a walkthrough test to understand adjustment in respect of an error in treatment at the time of initial adoption of IFRS 15 as at 1 July 2018.
-There is a risk the group is not recognising revenue in accordance with IFRS 15. the internal control environment in operation for the significant income streams and ensure that the key controls within these systems have been operating in the period under audit; Reviewed the relevant papers prepared both by management and third parties in respect of revenue recognition under IFRS 15 and conclude and challenge the appropriateness of the proposed treatment; Reviewed the prior year adjustment workings, ensuring the accuracy of the accounting entries in line with IFRS 15, and review the financial statements to ensure the prior year adjustment is presented and disclosed appropriately; Substantive transactional testing of income recognised in the financial statements, including testing of deferred income balances; and Reviewing post year end receipts to ensure completeness of income recorded in the accounting period.
+Key Audit Matter How the scope of our audit responded to the key audit matter Revenue recognition (see Note 1 - Revenue Recognition policy) The group generates sales from the licensing of its proprietary software, which delivers real time market data information tailored to customer requirements, as well as support and maintenance services.
+Under IFRS 15 Revenue from Contracts with Customers, a key consideration for the group is whether the performance obligation/s within their licensing arrangements are met at a point in time or over time.
+As certain revenue streams can be recognised at a point in time whilst others have to be recognised over time, there is a risk that there has been incorrect recognition of revenue, recognising certain transactions at a point in time rather than over time.
+Our work in this area included: Updating our understanding of the business and how Arcontech performs its services for its clients; Updating our documentation of the systems and controls in place surrounding significant income streams; Performing a walkthrough test to understand the internal control environment in operation for the significant income streams and ensure that the key controls within these systems have been operating in the period under audit; Review the accounting treatment in respect of revenue recognition under IFRS 15 and conclude as to the appropriateness of the proposed treatment; Substantive transactional testing of income recognised in the financial statements, including testing of deferred income balances; and Reviewing post year end receipts to ensure completeness of income recorded in the accounting period.